top of page

 Many people assume that leaving South Africa automatically ends their tax obligations.

-Unfortunately, that is rarely the case.
+In practice, that is rarely the case.

 As a result, we are increasingly seeing cases where: